tdonaldson231/csharp-automation-framework-playwright/README.md

 The pipeline YAML file is located in the `AmazonCodePipeline` directory for reference.

 The build was executed on Ubutu.
-It was necessary to enable the `Privileged` flag to build the Docker image to get elevated privileges.
+It was necessary to enable the `Privileged` flag to build the Docker image with elevated privileges.

 ```bash
 [Container] 2025/06/04 21:56:15.282046 Running on CodeBuild On-demand